gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 <a name="includes"></a>
 ## Includes
 Includes allows us to take certain components of our site such as the header, the footer or a navigation list and abstract them into their own html files.
 That means we can have a html file that describes the header or footer for the entire site.
-We can have a navigation list designed and include that in any page WE want on the site.
+We can have a navigation list designed and include that in any page we want on the site.
 Follow the steps below to create your own layout.
 1. Go to the root directory and create `includes` folder.
 2. Create a html file of your own and start to make components of your website.
 ![layouts](https://i.imgur.com/1FkVA5D.png)